sss294/Developing-and-Designing-Interactive-Devices/FinalProject.md

 What we learned was that adding a chair to the inside made it more intuitive for people sit inside the sculpture and interact with it as intended.
 Also we added sticky pads on the floor to act as a barrier to make it easier for people to let the sculpture stand once done.
 These two changes, albiet small, drastically changed how people interacted and understood the sculpture.
 </p>

 <p>I do wish I had known that I would present this in an exhibition in March...
-I wouldn't have made it out of cardboard/p>
+I wouldn't have made it out of cardboard so I wouldn't have to remake it/p>

 7. Group work distribution questionnaire